-13) Become a landlord.
+14. Become a landlord.

-14) Read a lot.
+15. Read a lot.

 “Read 500 pages like this every day.
 That’s how knowledge works.
 It builds up, like compound interest.
 All of you can do it, but I guarantee not many of you will do it.” — Warren Buffett